How to become medical officer

 Good speaking skills, ability to work under pressure, medical expertise

-Difference between Medical Officer and Doctor
+The difference between a Medical Officer and a Doctor

 Courses to Pursue to Become a Medical Officer